Hedgewater-tech/domusjackpot-contracts/README.md

 The project includes scripts and GitHub Actions workflows for automated jackpot operations:

-- `interact_jackpot.ts`: Script for interacting with the BaseJackpot contract
+- `interact_jackpot.ts`: Script for interacting with the DomusJackpot contract
   - Commands for purchasing tickets, depositing LP, and running the jackpot
   - Functions for retrieving jackpot information and status
 - `cron-job.yml`: GitHub Actions workflow for automated jackpot execution
   - Scheduled daily execution
   - Manual triggering with configurable parameters
   - Network selection for different environments

 ### Security Considerations

 - The contract uses a trusted entropy source for randomness
 - Timelock mechanisms prevent premature jackpot executions
 - The jackpotLock prevents concurrent executions